43% of all new HIV infections are diagnosed in women.

-It's important to understand the HIV symptoms that relate specifically to women, and the symptoms that are more common amongst women than men.
+It is important to know the HIV symptoms that are more common amongst women than men.

 You can't tell from looking at someone whether or not they've got HIV.
 The only way of knowing for sure, is by taking a test.
 You can order an HIV testing kit from our website and learn your status within 2 days of your sample reaching our lab.

-In general, the symptoms aren't all that different to those a man would experience:
+In general, the symptoms of HIV in women aren't all that different to those a man would experience:

-However, there are some vaginal HIV symptoms that are found in women exclusively:
+However, there are some vaginal HIV symptoms that occur in women only:

 There are also some HIV symptoms that are more common in women than men, such as psychological symptoms.